walder/Skynet-IADS/README.md

 Any aircraft with an air to air radar can be added as AWACS.
 Contacts detected will be added to the IADS.
 The AWACS will also detect ground units like ships.
 These will however not be passed to the SAM sites.

+You can add a connection node for the AWACS like an antenna, if it is destroyed, the AWACS will no longer be able to contribute contacts to the IADS.
+Technically you can also add a power source.
+In this context it would represent the power source for the connection node, since an aircraft provides its own power.

 ## Ships
 Ships will contribute to the IADS the same way AWACS units do.
 Add them as a regular EW radar.